zDevelopers/ImageOnMap/README.md

 - Fixed permissions support by adding a full set of permissions for every action of the plugin.

+### 4.0 (Upcoming)
+Compatibility with 1.15, backcompatibility dropped for a moment, (use 4.0 pre1 for now).

+You can now place a map on the ground or on a ceilling.
+Fixed various bugs
+Added a GUI for easy map editing (old command still working) Added permissions:
+- SizeLimit
+- Admin/moderator command

 ## Data collection